danmux/floe/README.md

 * `data` - Where a web request pushing data to the server may trigger a flow - for example the web interface uses this, to explicitly launch a run.
 * `timer` - A flow can be triggered periodically - as a timer does not contain any repo version info this can only include git

+### Tasks

+All tasks have the following top level fields:

+* `id`     - (string) A url friendly identity for this node, it has to be unique within a flow.
+If an id is not give then the name will be used to generate the ID.
+* `name`   - (string) A human friendly name to display in the web interface.
+If a name is not given then one will be generated from the id (either a `name` or `id` must be given).
+* `class`  - There are two task classes:
+    * `task`  - A standard task does something - this is the default, and does not need to be in the config explicitly.
+    * `merge` - A merge task waits for all or one of a list of events.
+* `listen` - (string) The event tag that will trigger this

+Standard tasks (class `task`) have the following fields.

+* `ignore-fail` - Only ever send an event tag containing the `good`postfix, even if the node failed.
+Can't be used in conjunction with `use-status`.
+* `type`        - The specific type of task to execute.
+    * `end`          - Special task that when reached positively indicates the flow ended.
+    * `data`         - Accepts data from the web API, and is used to create web forms.
+    * `timer`        - Waits a certain amount of time before firing its success event.
+    * `exec`         - The main work horse, execute commands directly or via invoking a shell.
+    * `fetch`        - Downloads a file over http(s).
+    * `git-checkout` - Checkout a git repo
+* `good`        - ([]int) The array of exit status codes considered a success.
+Default is `0` (an array of this one value)
+* `use-status`  - (bool) If true then rather emit an event on task end containing the postfix `good` or `bad` use the actual exit code.
+* `opts`        - (map) The variable map of options as needed by each `type`.

+Merge tasks (class `merge`) have the following fields.

+* `wait` - ([]string) - Array of event tags to wait for.
+* `type` - The type of merge.
+    * `all` - Wait for all events in the wait array.
+    * `any` - Wait for any of the events in the wait array.

-### Exec Nodes
+### Task Type

+The specific task types and associated options.

+#### exec

-The most common type of node - executes a command, e.g. runs a mke command or a bash script.
+The most common type of task node - executes a command, e.g. runs a mke command or a bash script.

-`ignore-fail` - Only ever send the good event, even if the node failed.
-Can't be used in conjunction with UseStatus.
+Options:

-`cmd` - Use this if you are running an executable that only depends on the binary `shell` - Use this if you are running something that requires the shell, e.g. bash scripts.
+* `cmd`     - Use this if you are running an executable that only depends on the binary
+* `shell`   - Use this if you are running something that requires the shell, e.g. bash scripts.
-`args` - An array of command line arguments - for simple arguments these can be included space delimited in the `cmd` or `shell` lines, if there are quote enclosed arguments then use this args array.
+* `args`    - An array of command line arguments - for simple arguments these can be included space delimited in the `cmd` or `shell` lines, if there are quote enclosed arguments then use this args array.
+* `sub-dir` - The sub directory (relative to the run workspace) to execute the command in.
+* `env`     - ([]string) - In the form of key=value environment variable to be set in the context of the command being executed.

 Development
 -----------